 Facebook Barter Bucket

 On Facebook, Barter Bucket is where deals get done, often with a little more visibility because—you know—you’re using your real identity.
-This might add an extra layer of security since people tend to behave when their name is attached to the sale.
+This might add an extra layer of security, as people tend to behave differently when their name is attached to the sale.

 Local Gaming Stores (LGS)

 Don’t forget about your friendly local gaming store (LGS).
-Sometimes, fellow hobbyists or the shop itself will offer used Warhammer 40K models for sale (most stores offer a discount on even new miniatures).
-Sure, they might be a bit more expensive than finding something at an auction or trading online, but you can support your local gaming community and avoid shipping costs.
+This can often be the best answer to the question, “Is there used Warhammer near me?”
+Sometimes, fellow hobbyists or the shop itself will offer used and cheap Warhammer miniatures for sale (most stores offer a 15% discount on new miniatures).

 Craigslist & Other Meet-Up Sites

-If you want to feel like a smuggler, meeting a contact in the underhive, Craigslist, and other meet-up sites can be the most… let’s say “adventurous” route.
+If you want to feel like a smuggler, meeting a contact in the underhive, Craigslist, and other meet-up sites can be the most… let’s say “adventurous” route for 2nd hand Warhammer.

 The prices can be great, especially for bulk collections, but it comes with the added risk of meeting someone in real life and potentially being handed a box of poorly primed plastic sprues in a dark parking lot.